speedchecker/speedchecker-sdk-ios/README.md

 - latency, download and upload speed of the user connection
 - robust measuring of cellular, wireless, even local network
 - testing details like the current speed and progress
-- additional information like network type and location
+- additional information like network type and location (see KPI list below in FAQ)
-- stable servers by Speedchecker or custom server solutions
+- included high-capacity servers provided and maintained by [Speedchecker](https://www.speedchecker.com) or custom servers
 - detailed statistics and reports by Speedchecker

 ## Requirements